Andrew’s Top 15 Food Markets Around the World

 In the Sichuan capital you will find some of the best food on the planet, so naturally the city has fantastic markets.
 The Qingyang district is filled with wet markets, where vendors sell everything from frogs and pig brains to bean pasta and tofu.
 After a stroll through these streets, head to a local restaurant to try the region’s signature hot pot.

-View Andrew's photos from the Pennsylvania episode of Bizarre Foods.
+Check out Andrew's photos from the Chicago episode of Bizarre Foods.